enudler/kafka-consumer-manager/README.md

 ### kafka-consumer-manager.on(eventName, eventHandler)

-Listens on the chose consumer events
+Listens on the chosen consumer events

 ## Running Tests
 Using mocha and istanbul